Consider what you want in and from your temporary home in Accra and make a list of your needs.

 • Do you have children?

-Driving time is an important consideration when selecting which area of a city to live in, as traffic congestion can lead to long commutes.
+Driving time is an important consideration when selecting which area of a city to live in, as serious morning (southbound) and evening (northbound) traffic congestion can lead to long commutes.
 Considering the traffic situation in Accra, it is advised to reside in an area near the chosen school to make the children’s commute as short as possible.
 Also, as the best schools are often full, your children may attend different schools in separate areas.
 See our Map of Residential Areas, Map of International Schools and Guide on International Schools.
 See also the “Where to Live” section of this guide.

 • Do you want to live near a busy commercial setting or in a quieter residential area?